Locally Owned & Operated

 Not Accepted

-Why we can't take it: Paint — latex, oil-based, and spray — is classified as household hazardous waste in North Carolina.
+Why we can't take it: Liquid paint — latex, oil-based, and spray — is classified as household hazardous waste in North Carolina.
 It cannot go in a junk truck or a landfill.
+Fully dried, hardened paint is a different story: once the paint is solid, it's no longer a liquid hazardous material and can go in our truck.

 Where It Should Go